yellowsnow/GroovyUtils/xls/README.txt

 1- Introduction

-SimpleXlsBuilder.groovy is a groovy builder for xls spreadsheets based on POI project (http://poi.apache.org)
+SimpleXlsBuilder.groovy and SimpleXlsSlurper are respectively a groovy builder and slurper (parser) for xls spreadsheets.
+Both of them are based on POI project (http://poi.apache.org)

 2- Usage